 If you are in a serious relationship, there are other factors to keep in mind.
 According to Shore, no amount of virtual communication can make up for the real thing.
 While social media might not ruin relationships, it can create problems if you and your partner lean on these alternative modes of communication.
 “You need to be able to see the look in someone’s eye—their micro-expressions—the tone of their voice, and you can’t do that on social media,” says Shore.
 Of course, you likely spend more time communicating with your significant other in person than over social media, but it’s important to reflect on why this is so vital for a strong relationship.
 It’s easy for things to get lost in translation when you’re not communicating in person, whether it’s via social media or texting.
 Shore says, “it’s not a great forum for deepening a relationship.”

-It's Never Helpful to Compare Your Relationship to Others
+Don't Compare Your Relationship to Others

-It's Worth It to Think About Your S.O.
+Think About Your S.O.
 Before You Post

 Stories are told instantly on social media, which doesn’t leave much time to put careful thought and consideration into every photo and comment you post.
 But when you’re in a relationship, Shore explains, it’s necessary to take that moment to think about how what you’re posting could make your partner feel.
 “I think it calls for a higher level of maturity,” she says.
 You may not be in control of what other people post about you on social media, but you can control what you share and how you interact with others.